TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 #### Why JSON?
 [JSON (JavaScript Object Notation)](https://www.json.org/json-en.html) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 It is also very secure and the worflow used in this application ensures data integrity of the backend.

-### Choose your implementaion language:
+### Choose your backend implementaion language:

 <details>
     <summary><h3 style="display:inline">I want to use Python</h3></summary>

+1. Install the Python SQLite3 requirements

     ```bash
+    pip install sqlite3
+    ```

+    ```bash
     touch database_manager.py
     code database_manager.py
     ```

-1. Write the Python Script to query the SQL database and construct the JSON file.
+2. Write the Python Script to query the SQL database and construct the JSON file.

     ```python
     import sqlite3 as sql